 A recent report from the Congressional Budget Office suggests that raising Social Security payroll taxes is necessary to extend the solvency of the Social Security Trust.
 As discussed, raising the maximum taxable income might be a complement or an alternative to raising payroll tax rates.

-Payroll taxes may seem like a bummer.
-After all, they reduce your take-home pay.
-Still, the fact that your payroll taxes are deducted from your earnings means that you don’t pay a huge tax bill once a year.
-That can make it easier to manage your money and it may even mean you get a refund come tax time.
+Payroll taxes reduce your take-home pay.
+But, since they are deducted from your earnings, you won’t have to pay a huge tax bill once a year.
+This can make it easier to manage your money and it may even get you a refund come tax time.
+That is why it’s important to fill out your W-4 tax withholding form correctly when you start a new job, and update it as needed, since this determines how much your employer withholds from your paycheck.

 Photo credit: © iStock/Ahlapot, © iStock/i_frontier, © iStock/GaryPhoto